ppone/docs/subscription-billing.md

 ![Invoice Plan Modal](img/invoice-plan-modal.png)

-If you click on `Options` you will get a even more customization options for the plan.
+If you click on `Options` you will gets a even more customization options for the plan.

 ![Invoice Subscription Modal Expanded](img/invoice-plan-modal-expanded.png)